vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *paripūrṇaṁ mahācakram ajarāmarakārakam* //85//

 One could be tempted here to note that the practice of the *śrīcakra* appears to be conferring immortality and not merely liberation, that is, a physical, worldly benefi t, not a purely spiritual one.
-The Dī, however, interprets this by saying that the one who has immortality and liberation is the supreme Śiva.
+The Dī , however, interprets this by saying that the one who has immortality and liberation is the supreme Śiva.
 Therefore, what is obtained by the worship of the *śrīcakra* is in eff ect acquiring the perfect and immortal state of Śiva, a point confi rmed by the last *śloka* .

 Thus has been said, O supreme Goddess\! the encounter with the